Esri/calcite-design-system/BOILERPLATE_COMPONENT.md

 # Boilerplate Example Component

 Get started building a new Calcite Component using this boilerplate example.
-Thee following files are common for building a new component.
+The following files are common for building a new component.

 ## Component